llee454/jhsph-interview/docs/essay.md

 > PART 1: Using these four datasets, calculate the following quantities, or if they cannot be calculated exactly, explain why
 > 1. The ratio of gonorrhea rate to HIV diagnosis rate among people ages 25-44, and among people ages 45 or greater, in 2020
 > 2. The ratio of heroin use rate to HIV diagnosis rate among people ages 12 and older in 2020
+>
+> PART 3: We have counts of new gonorrhea diagnoses in age groups: 0-14 years, 15-19 years, 20-24 years, 25-34 years, 35-39 years, 40-44 years, 45-54 years, 55-64 years, and 65+ years old.
+We want to estimate the count of new gonorrhea diagnoses for each individual age from 0 to 85.
+>
+> Describe an algorithm that will create single-year age estimates of new gonorrhea diagnosis counts.
+What assumptions does your algorithm make?
+There are a range of reasonable answers.

 ## Part 1 Answers